-Vending Machines are located in Buildings 2, 4, 10, 12, 14, and 15.
-Frozen foods and microwave services are available in Building 12.
-Fresh coffee, cold drinks and snacks are available in the TCL Bookstore in Building 12.
+Vending Machines are located in Buildings 2, 4, 12, 14, 15 and 24.
+Sandwiches and microwave services are available in Building 12.
 Vending machines and microwave services are also available at the New River Campus in the Student Lounge area.
 Vending machines not working properly should be reported to the Bookstore.
 The Bookstore will refund money.